-When you read that only 29 percent of Millennials are engaged at work, it’s natural to think how damning the statistic is for the generation.
+When you read that only 29 percent of Millennials are engaged at work, it’s natural to think how problematic the statistic is for the generation.
 Yet when you look past the headline and discover that only 32 percent of employees in America are engaged at work, you understand this is not a generational problem.
 Gallup defines engaged employees as “those who are involved in, enthusiastic about and committed to their work and workplace.”

 In their 214-page report on the State of the American Workplace published earlier this year, Gallup noted that: “more than half of employees (51%) say they are actively looking for a different job or watching for opportunities.”

 Let this sink in:

 Only one in three people are engaged at work.
 One in two people want a new job.